blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 Where it's possible to guarantee, this URI should be valid indefinitely.

-> ⚠️ New iterations and changes to the type must occur under new version numbers, components of the Block Protocol ecosystem will certainly implement caching and local-persistence logic, and the spec consciously makes no recommendation that these caches are updated.
+> ⚠️ New iterations and changes to the type _must occur_ under new version numbers.
+An important reason for this, in addition to the ones outlined above, is that components of the Block Protocol ecosystem will certainly implement caching and local-persistence logic, and the spec consciously makes no recommendation that they look for updates, or that these caches are updated.
 >
 > **As such, a specific version of a Type is to be treated as an immutable record**.